GSA/prototype-city-pairs-api-documentation/docs/api-docs/FAQ.md

 A: We are using the [draft GSA API Standards](https://github.com/GSA/api-standards/tree/converting-gsa-standards).
 This API is meant to demonstrate those.

+**Q: Which parts of the API Standards does this demonstrate?**

+A: It does not demonstrate all of them (yet).
+However, you can learn about the standards it does demonstrate here: [Implementation of API Standards](https://github.com/GSA/prototype-city-pairs-api/blob/master/standards.md).

 **Q: Where did you get that great API documentation?**

 A: Glad you asked!
 You can find that documentation here: [https://github.com/GSA/api-documentation-template](https://github.com/GSA/api-documentation-template)